Filter Ferret

 The Bottom Line

-For the tightest budget, the FOLUBAN Industrial delivers the highest weight capacity on the list (360 lbs) and the highest rating (4.7 stars) at the lowest price.
-For the widest non-fireplace option, the WLIVE 63-Inch gives 3 inches of margin per side at a budget-to-mid price.
+Tight budget?
+The FOLUBAN Industrial has the highest capacity (360 lbs) and highest rating (4.7 stars) at the lowest price.
+Want the widest look?
+The WLIVE 63-Inch gives you 3 inches of margin per side at a budget-to-mid price.
+Want a centerpiece?
+The Bestier 70.8-Inch Fireplace combines a 5,120 BTU fireplace with LED lighting at 70.8 inches wide.

 • Newsletter •